-Production of Liquid Medical Oxygen (LMO), a life-saving drug to protect patients affected with the coronavirus, has become a mission statement of Jindal Stainless.
+Production of Liquid Medical Oxygen (LMO), a life-saving component to protect patients affected with the coronavirus, has become a mission statement of Jindal Stainless.

 Since the onset of pandemic in 2020, Jindal Stainless, Hisar, has been consistently supplying LMO of ~9.5 MT per day to all medical facilities in and around the plant.
 As of today, the plant is supplying to 50+ medical facilities in Haryana and Delhi-NCR.
 LMO has been supplied to various hospitals, including Jindal Institute of Medical Sciences at Hisar, Maharaja Agrasen Medical Education & Scientific College at Hisar, Government Hospital at Sirsa, Maharishi Markandeshwar Trust at Ambala, and Medanta, Fortis, and Singhania hospitals at Gurugram, Delhi.